jan-osch/syncrow/README.md

 starts the server watching the FS and listening for connections.
 #### server.shutdown()
 Completely stops the server.
+### event: connected
+Emitted when remote party connects to the server

 ### Class: Client
 Connects to remote server.